 }

-Now, we no longer have to define our function before we use it - we just have to declare its prototype before we use it.
+Now, we no longer have to define our function before we use it - we just have to declare it, using its prototype.

 int Add(int x, int y);